 ✔️Approval: you will receive a signed version of your study plan for graduation via Brightspace.
 Your approved study plan and registration form for graduation will be sent to the Science Student Administration.

 ❌ Disapproval: the study advisor will contact you by email.

-The next Astronomy bachelor's graduation ceremony will take place on Friday 28 August 2020.
-Upon approval of your graduation application, you will receive an invitation with a detailed ceremony programme in early July.
+The next Astronomy bachelor's graduation ceremony will take place on Friday 27 August 2021.
+Upon approval of your graduation application, you will receive an invitation with a detailed ceremony programme in July.
 Your friends and family are most welcome to witness this formal and festive occasion!

 Statements and Proof of Graduation

 If you need an authenticated proof of your graduation, click here to visit the faculty page on this matter.

 After succesfully completing your Astronomy bachelor's programme, you are eligible for admission to our Astronomy master's programme.
 Please note that you are responsible for your own re-registration in Studielink and report your registration to the Student Affairs Officer (Masters) as well.
 If you will not continue at Leiden University, make sure you de-register.

 If you have any questions about the contents of your Astronomy bachelor's diploma or about the graduation procedure and ceremony, please contact the Student Affairs Officer (Masters) by email or in room 562 of the Oort building.